lambdamikel/picoram2090/README.md

 addressed the SRAM, the display, or the keyboard).
 Hence, the Pico is doing the same.

-Ideally, the CE signal would have been used to uniquely signal that the currently presented address is a true SRAM address meant to address memory, but as seen from the schematics, this is not the case, and also not necessary in this design.
+Ideally, the CS signal would have been used to uniquely signal that the currently presented address is a true SRAM address meant to address memory, but as seen from the schematics, this is not the case, and also not necessary in this design.